bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 pod "BNPayment"
 ```

-> ### Step 4: Install the pod by running this command in the OS X Terminal from the same folder as the Podfile:
+### Step 4: Install Pod
+Install the pod by running this command in the OS X Terminal from the same folder as the Podfile:

 ```shell
 pod install
 ```
-> ### Step 5: Re-open the project through the newly created `.xcworkspace` file.
+### Step 5: Load project
+Re-open the project through the newly created `.xcworkspace` file.

-### How to install via Carthage
+## Installation - Carthage

 Carthage is a is a dependency manager for third-party libraries.
+It is an alternative to using CocoaPods.

 We recommend following [these instructions](https://github.com/Carthage/Carthage#installing-carthage) for installing Carthage.

-> ### Step 1: Create or select an Xcode project.
+### Step 1: Create Project
+Create or select an Xcode project.
 Then open a terminal window and `cd` into the project directory

-> ### Step 2: Create a Cartfile by running the following command in the OS X Terminal from the folder where your Xcode project file (`.xcodeproj`) is:
+### Step 2: Create Cartfile
+Create a Cartfile by running the following command in the OS X Terminal from the folder where your Xcode project file (`.xcodeproj`) is:

 ```shell
 touch Cartfile
 ```

-> ### Step 3: Open the newly created Cartfile in the text editor of your choice, and enter the following text:
+### Step 3: Edit Cartfile
+Open the newly created Cartfile in the text editor of your choice, and enter the following text:

 ```shell
 github "bambora/BNPayment-iOS-internal" "develop"
 ```
-> ### Step 4: Run the following command in the OS X Terminal:
+### Step 4: Update Project
+Run the following command in the OS X Terminal:

 ```shell
 carthage update
 ```
-> This will create a file called BNPayment.framework that you can find by going to Carthage/Build/iOS.
+This will create a file called BNPayment.framework that you can find by going to Carthage/Build/iOS.

-> ### Step 5: Add BNPayment.framework to Target -> General -> Linked Frameworks and Libraries in Xcode.
+### Step 5: Link Framework
+Add BNPayment.framework to Target -> General -> Linked Frameworks and Libraries in Xcode.

-> ### Step 6: Go to Target -> Build Phase in Xcode.
+### Step 6: Add Run Script
+Go to Target -> Build Phase in Xcode.
 Add a New Run Script Phase and then enter the following script line:

 ```shell
 /usr/local/bin/carthage copy-frameworks
 ```
-> ### Step 7: Add the following line under Input Files:
+### Step 7: Configure
+Add the following line under Input Files:

 ```
 $(SRCROOT)/Carthage/Build/iOS/BNPayment.framework
 ```
-> ### Step 8: Build and run the project in Xcode.
+### Step 8: Build
+Build and run the project in Xcode.

 <a name="iossetup"></a>
 ## Setup